 Artworks feature prominently at the Faculty of Humanities.
 The latest addition is from Meriç Algun, a Turkish-Swedish installation artist, who has designed three of the installations in the new wing of Humanisten.
 Bronze fig leaves have been positioned on various tiers of the Trappan amphitheatre.
 In addition, two group rooms have glass walls containing dried fig leaves, an installation entitled “The Glass Curtain”.
 Under Trappan, on the second level, visitors can see and listen to the artist reflecting on fig leaves and their place in art.

 The Faculty of Humanities has high ambitions when it comes to accessibility.
 Outside the main entrance at Renströmgatan there are two handicap parking areas and a large lab-by (stopping place) for vehicles.
 Tactile paving leads from the lay-by to the Humanities Library and to Humanisten.
 Inside Humanisten there is tactile paving leading to key functions such as the building orientation map, the Service Centre, disabled toilet, and central lift shaft from which you can access all levels.
-All lecture rooms, group rooms, etc., are marked in Braille on the building orientation map.
+All lecture rooms, group rooms, etc., are marked in Braille on the building orientation map in the main entrance.